CharmaineBarker/Mitigating-Bias-in-Text-Classification-via-Prompt-Based-Text-Transformation/README.md

 This is the work for the paper submitted to RANLP 2025.
 We generated a dataset of Dinseyland reviews simplified using different prompts, and that is released here.
 The code used for model building and evaluation, as well as McNemar's Test.

 The sample of reviews was taken from a Kaggle dataset here [Disneyland Reviews](https://www.kaggle.com/datasets/arushchillar/disneyland-reviews).
 Each review was summarised by [ChatGPT](https://chat.openai.com/) using the 3.5-turbo model.
-The dataset is released here as [DinseylandReviews](DinseylandReviews.csv), and it contains the following features:
+The dataset is released here as [DisneylandReviews](DinseylandReviews.csv), and it contains the following features:

 * `reviewID`- The ID of the original review, retained from the original Disneyland dataset for reproducibility.
 * `rating`- The 1-5 star rating given by the reviewer, preserved in this dataset for evauluation of sentiment retention.